fjolne/fjolne/journal/content/posts/nn-from-zero-to-hero-l1.md

 ## Questions {#questions}

 -   what is neural network from first principles?
+-   what is backward propagation?
--   what is backward propagation / gradient descent?
+-   what is gradient descent?
 -   how PyTorch works under the hood?
 -   how to visualize data as graphs?